Fuel Floater

 - The fuel surcharge will be provided by Girteka Logistics on the first week of the month, at the latest, to calculate the prices for the current month.
 For example, the Current Fuel Price for January 2024 would be provided on January 7, 2024, at the latest, to be used throughout the month of January.

-- The benchmark for the Current Fuel Price is the European Commission’s (EC) Weekly Oil Bulletin found here: learn more.
+- The benchmark for the Current Fuel Price you can find it here: learn more.

 - The fuel surcharge will only be applied if the deviation from the baseline fuel price (BFP) compared to the Current Fuel Price (CFP) is more than 4%.